Inc44/CoFlu/README.md

 ## Bugs

-- 🔴 Fix CORS for Groq's 40MB audio upload
+- 🔴 Fix CORS for Groq's 40MB audio upload.
 - 🔴 Fix chat reasoning not showing.
 - 🔴 Fix max_completion_tokens for O models and max_tokens for others.
-- 🔴 Fix reasoning in OpenRouter as {"max_tokens": 100000} is not used.
+- 🔴 Fix reasoning in OpenRouter as `{"max_tokens": 100000}` is not used.
-- 🟡 Fix JSON file input causing [object Object] to be saved.
+- 🟡 Fix JSON file input causing `[object Object]` to be saved.
 - 🟡 Fix Qwen Vision failure.
 - 🟡 Fix SUS key validation.
 - 🟡 Fix stop button not stopping in chat.